Kopan Monastery and other famous Buddhist monasteries in Nepal

 Visitors visit Swayambhunath stupa for praying, meditating, walking around the stupa, reciting mantras while turning wheels, and enjoy the overall view of Kathmandu.

 Namobuddha, one of the most pilgrimage sites, is located 42km (26 miles) southeast of Kathmandu.
 This Monastery is particularly famous for Tibetan Buddhists.
 You can visit this Monastery to attend daily chanting chanted by Monks before 10 A.m.You can visit Crowned Buddha Shrine, the sixteen Arhats Shrine, and the Gold Buddha Shrine, which are located just above the main monastery following the stairway up. this is a little far from the Kopan monastery.

 You will find the female monks chanting, remembering the moment that Great Being Gave his life to the tiger near a shrine.
 The imagery of the previous incident inside the temple.
 This place is the viewpoint for overlooking the beautiful valley, and we can see the millions of prayer flags covering the hill on the downside of the road, which looks gorgeous.

-Lumbini is one of the most popular holiest pilgrimage places in the world and is located in Rupendehi District.
+Lumbini the Buddha birthplace is one of the most popular holiest pilgrimage places in the world and is located in Rupendehi District.
 Lumbini, the birthplace of Lord Buddha, is now a UNESCO world heritage site.
 Exploring monasteries, trying different Indian/Nepali food in the street, riding a bicycle along the edges of rural terrain, and attending meditation classes are the major activities you can do in Lumbini. another famous place after Kopan monastery.

 You can get the best meditation class at Lumbini in various meditation centers.
 Buddhists Monks run this.
 You can explore the dynamic environment and enjoy yourself.
 Maya Devi Temple is dedicating to the mother of Lord Buddha.